 Broken Hill's great days were in the 1920s and 30s, but WW2 was the beginning of the end of this impressive community.
 All young male citizens went into the army, the mines were closing and the remaining Jewish congregation was thinking of moving to Melbourne or Sydney.
 In 1962 the synagogue was permanently closed, with fittings given away to a Melbourne congregation.
 The last senior citizens of Broken Hill’s synagogue, too elderly to move once again, eventually died and were buried in the Jewish section of the local cemetery.

-The synagogue building has been heritage listed and in 2004 it was taken over and restored, without its fittings, by the Broken Hill Historical Society.
+The Synagogue was purchased by the Broken Hill Historical Society in 1990 and restored, then re-opened in 1991 as the Synagogue of The Outback Museum.
+The building has since been heritage listed!
 To celebrate the centenary of the synagogue in November 2010, a programme of historical talks and personal reminiscences about the Jews of Broken Hill and their contribution to the town was organised.
 They also arranged a bus tour of places where Jews had lived and worked, a walking tour of the Jewish section of the cemetery, and a tour to the Miners’ Memorial Arch.
 200 ex-members of the town, or their children, gathered in the restored synagogue.

 J Bar